arse/ArseMenuBundle/README.md

 an application, instruction steps for your application etc.

 The bundle creates a service (arse.menu), which exposes a menu controller (Arse\MenuBundle\Service\MenuController).
-This gives you access to create and fetch new menus/lists - now referred to as lists for the sake of brevity.
+This gives you access to create and fetch new menus/lists - now referred to as lists for the sake of brevity - from a class within your bundles .

 Use
 -----